mrzealot/preprocessorblog/_posts/2023-01-06-henry-david-thoreau-walden.md

 > My greatest skill has been to want but little.

 Now, when you hear figures like this, many people will probably say "What a preposterous assumption, this is not the world we live in today"!
-But I hope the lesson still shines through: even if the absolute figures have changed, we could still work proportionally (and significantly) less if we wanted to.
+But I hope the lesson still shines through: even if the absolute values have changed, we could still work proportionally (and significantly) less if we wanted to.
 And let's face it, we could want a lot less...
 But that's not cool, because today we really don't live in that kind of world anymore!

 <br>